Pluggers by Rick McKee for August 17, 2022

 11. Dragon baby

-Tigrisan Premium Member almost 2 years ago
+Tigrisan Premium Member about 2 years ago

 GA 1-XXXX – two party line and every time we tried to use the phone, the busybody down the road was gabbing away.